Shelter & Facility Rental FAQs

 - No person shall erect any tent, net, or structure in a park or recreation area located outside the corporate limits of the city, or on any open space land, unless done pursuant to a written permit or contract from the city manager.
 The prohibitions of this section do not apply to developed and landscaped city parks located outside the city limits, if they are designated by the manager as such city parks pursuant to section 8-3-21 B.R.C.
 1981.
 Arches used in religious ceremonies will need to be held by participants.

-- Cancellation policy: The cost of the facility reservation, minus a $25 administrative fee, will be refunded if the facility use permit is cancelled 60 days or more before the scheduled rental date.
-If the facility use permit is cancelled 15 days or more before the scheduled date, one half (50 percent) minus a $25 administrative fee will be issued.
+- Cancellation policy: The cost of the facility reservation, minus a potential $25 administrative fee, will be refunded if the facility use permit is cancelled 60 days or more before the scheduled rental date.
+If the facility use permit is cancelled 15 days or more before the scheduled date, one half (50 percent) minus a potential $25 administrative fee will be issued.
 If the permit is cancelled 14 days of fewer before the scheduled date, no refund will be issued.
 Any applicable refund will be processed in two to four weeks.
 All refunds will be issued to the original payee.

 - Refunds: There are no refunds for alcohol or parking permits.
 There are no refunds for cancellations due to inclement weather or conditions, including but not limited to: rain, strong winds or wildfires.
 Check in advance for any fire bans.
 There is no guarantee that fires of any kind will be allowed at OSMP facilities.